AkhlaqAltaf/SeedWild/README.md

     2. Cultivation Plan For plant

-    3. Different Alerts For Differents Plants
+    3. Different Alerts For Different Plants